cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 ### Public Key Encoding

-Public keys in the Cosmos SDK implement Tendermint's `crypto.PubKey` interface, so the proposed solution is to use `Any` as we are doing for other interfaces (e.g. in `BaseAccount` `PubKey` or `SignerInfo` `PublicKey`).
+Public keys in the Cosmos SDK implement Tendermint's `crypto.PubKey` interface.
+We propose to use `Any` for protobuf encoding as we are doing with other interfaces (e.g. in `BaseAccount` `PubKey` or `SignerInfo` `PublicKey`).
-Following public keys are implemented: secp256k1, ed25519 and multisignature, which correspond to individual protobuf types.
+Following public keys are implemented: secp256k1, ed25519 and multisignature.

 Ex: